Bluesky at Home » DIY Projects » How to a Make Simple Boxwood Winter Wreath

 With the clippers, cut off pieces of berries.

-TIP: be sure to leave plenty of stem so you can attach the berries to the wreath.
+TIP: be sure to leave enough of the stems so you can attach the berries to the wreath.

 I said this was the easiest step.
 Just push the ends of the stems into the boxwood wreath.
 I put them between the two orange slices.

-Rather than hanging the wreath on the front door, I decided to use it in our entry on our mirror.
+Rather than hanging the wreath on our front door, I decided to use it in our entry on our mirror.

 For a background in front of the mirror, I placed our teak panel (leftover from our teak table redo) for a natural wood background.